wpshopify/docs/shortcodes/wps_products.md

 ## `show_price_range`

 Determines whether to show price ranges for each product.
-Only applicable when `pricing` is not set within the `excludes` attribute.
-Default: `false`.
+Only applicable when `pricing` is not set within the [excludes](#excludes) attribute.

 | Possible values |
 | :-------------- |